MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Enable-PnPSiteClassification.md

 # Enable-PnPSiteClassification

 ## SYNOPSIS
-Enables Site Classifications for the tenant.
-Requires a connection to the Microsoft Graph.
+Enables Site Classifications for the tenant

 ## SYNTAX